MarikaGK/StarWars-API/README.md

 StarWars-API is based on Webpack.
 To deploy your own project, you have to use `npm run buid` command to buil your dist directory

-Next you have to use script for deployment entering `npm run deploly` in your command line
+Next you have to use script for deployment entering `npm run deploy` in your command line

 ---